Brad-Hammond/BattleShips/README.md

 ### Remote Deployment

-The prgoram was deployed to Heroku.
+The program was deployed to Heroku.
 If you have forked/cloned the repository the steps to deploy are:

 1. On Heroku, create a new app.
 2.  input a name for your app